hoehermann/purple-gowhatsapp/docs/SETTINGS.md

   * `.*` trust anything.
   * `^$` trust nothing (default).

-  In case of image, video or audio files, further conditions need to be met, see below.
+  In case of image, video or audio files, further conditions need to be met, see [NOTES.md](./NOTES.md).